 At the forefront of the clean energy revolution

 Austin is leading the clean energy revolution.
-Our vibrant region is home to industry-leading wind turbine and photovoltaic manufacturers.
-We also support clean energy research and development, biofuels and energy storage with our highly educated workforce, globally respected research institutions, top-tier infrastructure and winning entrepreneurial spirit.
+Our vibrant region is home to industry-leading wind turbine manufacturers, system integrators, and solar companies.
+We also support clean energy research and development, biofuels, and energy storage with our highly educated workforce, advanced automotive technologies, battery research and development, advanced power systems and smart grid technologies, globally respected research institutions, top-tier infrastructure, and winning entrepreneurial spirit.

 Our clean energy engine includes:

 - An established center for clean technology headquarters, R&D, and manufacturing operations.
 Austin has over 200 existing clean technology companies that employ 20,000 people.

 - University of Texas at Austin: The world’s preeminent energy research institution with concentrations in oil, gas, advanced materials, advanced computing, and cleantech.

 - The University of Texas Clean Energy Incubator: a clean energy start-up resource provider.

 - Clean TX: a cluster development organization.

 - Pecan Street Research Institute: a partnership between the city of Austin, Austin Chamber of Commerce, Austin Energy, Environmental Defense Fund, and the University of Texas at Austin to create a test bead new smart grid technologies.